kevle1/paris-2024-olympic-api/README.md

 ## Copyright

-All trademarks, data, and other relevant properties are the copyright and property of the International Olympic Committee (IOC).
+All trademarks, data, and other relevant properties are the copyright and property of the International Olympic Committee (IOC)/ International Paralympic Committee (IPC).